fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 date: 2014-07-25 22:10:23 +0930
 comments: true
 categories: [ruby, python]
-published: true
 ---

 Python and Ruby are the two heavyweights in the general-purpose, high-level, dynamic language category.
 They're both awesome, but given the choice, I'll generally go with Ruby.
-What follows is my attempt at explaining why...
+This is my attempt at explaining why...

 <!-- more -->